John-Piper/wrappr/README.md

 -   print a messages to the console before and after a function call.

--   Check for new packages to install and load in packages from a character vector.

 ## Installation

 You can install the development version of wrappr from